urbanjost/M_time/README.md

    M_time - Fortran module for manipulating and presenting time and date values

 ## DESCRIPTION
-The M_time Fortran module ( A fortran-lang.org [package](https://fortran-lang.org/packages/) )

-  * provides for formatting dates in many styles
-  * facilitates simple computations using time and date values in the recent era.
-  * allow for macro-level timing of code.

-Both a procedural and OOP (Object Oriented Programming) interface are provided.
-Each routine is accompanied by a man(1) page which includes a sample program for that procedure.
-An HTML manual, the source and example programs are included in the package.

-The M_TIME(3f) module complements the DATE_AND_TIME(3f) procedure, which is the standard Fortran intrinsic subroutine that returns the current date and time in the Gregorian calendar.
-That is, the primary way this module represents dates is as an integer array with the same meaning for elements as defined by the DATE_AND_TIME(3f) routine.
+The `M_time Fortran` module complements the `DATE_AND_TIME(3f)` procedure ( it is the standard Fortran intrinsic subroutine that returns the current date and time in the Gregorian calendar).
+That is, the primary way this module represents dates is as an integer array with the same meaning for elements as defined by the `DATE_AND_TIME(3f)` routine.
 In addition it can calculate or read many other date representations such as ...

   * Julian Dates